This article relates only to the industrial/mechanical industry!

 Today, the 3D model is used in a variety of ways.
 But in document control it is used as a pattern for CAM (CNC) or a variety of other manufacturing processes.

-The AID (Associate Information Document) Plus 3D model.
-The AID is created from the 3D model in a documentation module in the CAD package.
+3D model plus the AID (Associate Information Document).
+The AID is created from the 3D model in a documentation module in the 3D CAD package.
 In the beginning it replaced the drawing and was handled the same way.
 An original was printed on vellum or mylar and was used to create release prints it travels with the 3D model, hence, associated information document.
 Today, they are delivered as PDF.
-The AID can be a part or an assembly.
+The AID can be generated from a part or an assembly.

 3. The PMI

 This by far is the most convoluted of engineering documentation.
 It was devised to solve the problem of delivering AID prints.
 This was introduced by MBE (Model Base Enterprise).
 Even though the AID, based on the model, was the only way to get documentation out of 3D CAD, someone thought that this was a new concept.
 "Model" became a buzz word.